10 Small Grey Birds With White Bellies

 9. Black-Capped Chickadee

 The black-capped chickadee is a small North American songbird that loves deciduous and mixed forests.
-It belongs to the tit family, the Paridae.
+These winter animals belongs to the tit family, the Paridae.
 It is also listed as the state bird of Massachusetts and Maine in the United States and also the provincial bird of New Brunswick in Canada.
 The body length of a Black-Capped Chickadee is between 12 to 15 cm and the avarage weight is between 9 to 14 grams.
 The top flying speed is upto 20 km/h and the avarage wingspan is between 16 to 21 cm.
 The avarage lifespan of the black-capped chickadee is between 2 to 12.5 years in the wild.

 Black-Capped Chickadee